Construction Market Intelligence

 Denver Apt VacancyMulti-yr high · rents ▼ 4.8%

-Swire Coca-Cola Plant$475M · Colo Springs
+Swire Coca-Cola Plant$475M · Colo Springs active

 West HMI31 (lowest region)